Lee Byung-hun: Personal life

+In his spare time, Lee practices taekwondo.

 Relationships

 Lee was previously romantically linked with fellow All In lead Song Hye-kyo beginning in the early-2000s.
 The relationship, though kept completely low-key and rarely publicized, lasted fifteen months before they split in mid-June 2004.
 Lee married actress Lee Min-jung on August 10, 2013, at the Grand Hyatt Seoul.
 The couple had briefly dated in 2006, then resumed their relationship in 2012.
 Lee's wife gave birth to their child, a son, Lee Joon-hoo, on March 31, 2015.
 On August 4, 2023, Lee's wife confirmed that she was expecting their second child.
 They welcomed the birth of their second child, a daughter, born on December 21, 2023.

 After he had to clear some debts following his father's death, Lee fell into a depression.
 He then started to suffer panic disorders, and found it difficult to attend award ceremonies.
 Lee credits his wife with helping him overcome his mental health challenges.